 The Health Homes Program is a component of the New Health Care Reform (Obama Care) and is paid for through Medicaid.
 The Health Homes Program could benefit you if you are on Medicaid and have any one of the following chronic medical conditions including but not limited to: heart disease, asthma, hypertension, HIV/AIDS, substance use, diabetes, mental health illness and high cholesterol.
 BAC’s Coordinated Care Program offers an integrated care model that provides a holistic approach for individuals and families living with or affected by HIV/AIDS or individuals who are not HIV positive but may suffer from chronic illnesses such as heart disease, hypertension and diabetes with the potential risk of using the emergency department for receiving care.
 BAC also provides supportive services for Housing, nd PrEP & Pep.

-Learn More about Bridging Access to Care
+Most Needed Kits for Bridging Access to Care